NomicFoundation/hardhat/docs/getting-started/README.md

 ## Overview

-Buidler is a task runner that facilitates building Ethereum smart contracts.
-It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
+Buidler is a task runner that facilitates building on Ethereum.
+It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, as well as easily introducing more functionality around this workflow.
 This means compiling and testing at the very core.

+Buidler comes built-in with **Buidler EVM**, a local Ethereum network designed for development.
+Buidler will always spin up an instance of **Buidler EVM** on startup by default allowing you to deploy your contracts, run your tests and debug your code.

 Buidler is designed around the concepts of **tasks** and **plugins**.
 Every time you're running Buidler from the CLI you're running a task.
 E.g. `npx buidler compile` is running the `compile` task.

-The bulk of Buidler's functionality comes from plugins, which as a developer you're free to choose the ones you want to use.
-Buidler is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
-All of which can be overriden.

 Tasks can call other tasks, allowing complex workflows to be defined.
 Users and plugins can override existing tasks, making those workflows customizable and extendable.

+Buidler is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
+All of which can be overridden.

 ## Installation